Best Graphic Design Tools for UX Designers 2026: Honest Reviews From Someone Who's Been There

 5. Affinity Designer — Best for Budget-Conscious Professionals

-Affinity Designer is my personal favorite recommendation for freelancers and small studios who are tired of paying Adobe forever — and I'll stand by that.
-Version 2 is genuinely powerful for vector and raster design, and the one-time purchase model is a breath of fresh air in a subscription-everything world.
-When I mention the $69.99 price tag with zero monthly fees to designer friends, their reaction is always "wait, seriously?"
+Affinity Designer is my personal favorite recommendation for freelancers and small studios who are tired of paying Adobe forever — and I'll die on this hill.
+Version 2 is a genuinely powerful vector and raster design tool, and the one-time purchase model is a breath of fresh air in a subscription-everything world.
+When I tell designer friends about the $69.99 price tag with no monthly fees ever, the reaction is always some version of "wait, seriously?"

 It won't replace Figma for team-based UX work.
 But for solo designers creating visual assets, icons, illustrations, or even UI mockups?
-It punches well above its weight and pays for itself within two months compared to a single Adobe app subscription.
+It punches well above its price point and will pay for itself within two months compared to a single-app Adobe subscription.

 Key Features: